Job Title: Humanitarian Project Coordinator

 - Identify, initiate and maintain program partnerships with national agencies and CSOs.

-- Establish project monitoring plans, post distribution monitoring (PDM) systems carried by local partners to track the indicators and work on developing processes/procedures and forms to support timely implementation and inform learning.
+- Establish project monitoring plans and post distribution monitoring (PDM) systems to track indicators and work on developing processes/procedures to support timely implementation and inform learning.

-- Coordinate closely with the management of RI’s DEVCO-funded development project in Mrauk U District, to ensure synergies, complementarity and co-funding;
+- Coordinate closely with the management of RI’s HARP/DFID and EUD -funded projects in Mrauk U District, to ensure synergies, complementarity and co-funding support;

 - In coordination with project staff ensure the preparation of timely progress and donor reports on project activities in compliance with internal RI requirements and any relevant donor requirements.